 Server logging is not the same as auditing.
 Auditing logs activity on the IDM system, such as access, and synchronization.
 Server logging records information about the internal workings of IDM, like system messages, error reporting, service loading, or startup and shutdown messaging.

-Server logging is configured in your project's
+Configure server logging in your project’s

 conf/logging.properties file.
 Changes to logging settings require a server restart before they take effect.
 Alternatively, use JMX via jconsole to change the logging settings.
 In this case, changes take effect without restarting the server.

 The way IDM logs messages is set in the